AAnimeshTripathy/Student-Management-Portal/README.md

 3. Access their academic results.
 4. Apply for leave.
 5. Send feedback to the Head of Department (HOD).
+6. **API Permissions**: Read-only access to their own data via APIs.
+7. **Access Details**: Students can view their own data and interact with limited features within the system.

+### Future Scope: Full-Fledged College Management Portal
+1. **Integration with Financial Systems**: Incorporate functionalities for fee management, scholarship tracking, and financial aid distribution.
+2. **Alumni Management**: Develop features for alumni engagement, networking, and donation management.
+3. **Event Management**: Add capabilities for event planning, scheduling, and registration for academic and extracurricular activities.
+4. **Placement Cell**: Introduce modules for managing campus placements, career counseling, and internship opportunities.

 ## How to Install and Run this project?